saorikt98/Coding-Challenge/README.md

-# Coding-Challenge
-<h1 align="center">Project title</h1>
+<h1 align="center">Coding Challenge</h1>

 ## Description
 Matlab code where it takes as parameter a 1xn array of values and returns a an array of the sums of its parts.

 ## Built With
 - Matlab